giannifontanot/test-taker/README.md

 ## Installation
 This project is very simple.
 What we need is just a modern browser!
 ## Usage
-- Write your name and click "Begin Test" - Answer the questopns as fast as you can! - Get your score and feel produd of your achivements.
+- Write your name and click "Begin Test" - Answer the questions as fast as you can! - Get your score and feel produd of your achivements.

 ![test-taker.gif](test-taker.gif)
 ## Credits